 - Conversion of the LCA data on whitewood m3 savings; - Estimates are based on Radiata Pine (ex New Zealand), which is a softwood species (as are the majority of CHEP wooden pallets).
-This species was chosen because of the availability of credible data; - Source of Radiata Pine estimates was the New Zealand Forestry Industry Facts and Figures 2013 version; - We approximated millable log yield, based on the information provided in this document;
+This species was chosen because of the availability of credible data; - Source of Radiata Pine estimates was the New Zealand Forestry Industry Facts and Figures 2013 version; - We approximated millable log yield, based on the information provided in this document; - We estimated large scale modern mill board yield to be around 55% and discounted by an additional 10% to allow for harvesting differences to other regions.
+This resulted in a board yield per tree;

-- We estimated large scale modern mill board yield to be around 55% and discounted by an additional 10% to allow for harvesting differences to other regions.
-This resulted in a board yield per tree; - This board yield was applied to the LCA data on whitewood savings to give an approximate number of trees saved: - This methodology resulted in a conversion rate of approx. 1 m3 of pallet timber per tree.
+- This board yield was applied to the LCA data on whitewood savings to give an approximate number of trees saved; - This methodology resulted in a conversion rate of approx. 1 m3 of pallet timber per tree. - Final numbers are represented in millions and rounded to 1 decimal point.